-Twice a year, some of the world's most interesting thinkers and doers gather for the week-long TED Conference -- which attendees have described as "the ultimate brain spa" and "a journey into the future, in the company of those creating it."
-It's a winning formula of brilliant and curious minds and a mix of curated ideas worth spreading in an immersive (and phones-off) environment.
+Twice a year, a group of interesting and impactful people gathers for the week-long TED experience — which attendees have described as "the ultimate brain spa" and "a journey into the future in the company of those creating it."
+It's a winning formula of brilliant, curious minds and groundbreaking content in an immersive and focused environment.

-TED stands for Technology, Entertainment, Design -- three broad subject areas that are, collectively, shaping our future.
-And in fact, a TED conference is broader still, showcasing ideas that matter in any discipline and the connections between them.
-The format is fast paced: 50+ talks over the course of a week, as well as morning and evening get-togethers.
-This immersive environment allows attendees and speakers from vastly different fields to cross-fertilize and draw inspiration from unlikely places.
+TED stands for Technology, Entertainment, Design — three broad subject areas that are collectively shaping our world.
+But a TED conference is broader still, showcasing important ideas from any discipline, and exploring how they all connect.
+The format is fast-paced: 50+ talks over the course of a week, as well as morning and evening get-togethers.
+As they take in the program, attendees and speakers from vastly different fields can cross-fertilize and draw inspiration from unlikely places.
 This is the magic of TED.

 The flagship TED Conference is held annually on the North American West Coast.
-The breadth of content includes science, business, the arts, technology and the global issues facing our world.
-Over the course of a week, 50+ speakers each take an 18-minute slot.
-Their talks are interspersed with shorter presentations, including music, performances and comedy.
-There are no breakout groups -- everyone shares the same experience.
-It shouldn't work, but it does ... because all of knowledge is connected.
+The breadth of content includes science, business, the arts, technology and global issues.
+Eighteen-minute talks are interspersed with shorter presentations, including music, performances and comedy.

-TEDActive brings together a community to share an immersive week of watching the live simulcast of the TED Conference on beautiful HD screens in a creative, casual setting.
-The gathering is sprinkled with surprising experiences to inspire conversation and action around ideas.
+TEDActive brings together a unique community to share a week of watching the live simulcast of the TED Conference in a creative, casual setting.
+The gathering is full of surprising, unforgettable experiences to inspire conversation and action around ideas.

 TEDGlobal travels the world and is slightly more international in nature.
-The full TED format is maintained, with a wide-ranging roster of speakers and performers for a week of inspiring sessions -- plus the famous TED University, where attendees share their own knowledge with one another.
-TEDGlobal was held in Oxford, UK, in 2005, 2009 and 2010; in Arusha, Tanzania, in 2007; in Edinburgh, Scotland in 2011, 2012 and 2013; and in 2014, it will head to Rio de Janeiro, Brazil.
+The full TED format is maintained, with a wide-ranging roster of speakers and performers for a week of inspiring sessions.
+TEDGlobal was held in Oxford, UK, in 2005, 2009 and 2010; in Arusha, Tanzania, in 2007; and in Edinburgh, Scotland in 2011, 2012 and 2013.
+In 2014, TEDGlobal went "South!" to Rio de Janeiro, Brazil.

 Other TED events

-TED also regularly hosts other events around the globe.
-TEDIndia was held in November 2009, celebrating and exploring the beckoning future of South Asia.
-TEDWomen was held in 2010 in Washington, DC, and again in 2013 in San Francisco, California, asking the question: How are women and girls reshaping the future?
-TEDYouth was held in New York City in 2011 and 2012, and in New Orleans in 2013, with inspiring speakers giving short talks designed to stimulate the curiosity of students.
+TED also regularly hosts other special events around the globe.
+TEDIndia was held in November 2009 in Mysore, celebrating and exploring the beckoning future of South Asia.
+TEDWomen was held in 2010 in Washington, DC, and again in 2013 in San Francisco, asking the question, how are women and girls reshaping the future?
+TEDYouth was held in New York City in 2011 and 2012, and in New Orleans in 2013, with short talks designed to stimulate the curiosity of students.
 TEDCity2.0, powered by the 2012 TED Prize, presented a day of new thinking about urban life.

-TED also hosts shorter events, including TED Salons, evening-length events with speakers and performers, and TED@250 events, curated by TED staff in our New York office to explore an issue of interest.
-Meanwhile, TED Institute events bring TED's curatorial lens to the ideas found within a large corporation.
+TED also hosts smaller events, including TED Salons, evening-length events with speakers and performers, and TED@250 events, curated by TED staff in our New York office to explore issues of interest.
+Meanwhile, TED Institute events bring TED's curatorial lens to the ideas found within large companies.

 Attending a TED Conference

-Attendance at TED is by application, and the attendees -- CEOs, scientists, designers, intellectuals -- are as extraordinary as the speakers.
-Indeed, TED's success is based on the extraordinary effect of bringing together up to 1,200 of the world's most remarkable people across many fields.
+Attendance at TED is by application, and the attendees — scientists, CEOs, designers, intellectuals — are as extraordinary as the speakers.
+TED's success is in bringing together up to 1,200 of the world's most remarkable people across many fields.
 The result?
 Unexpected connections.
 Extraordinary insights.
 Powerful inspiration.

-TED conference memberships come in a variety of levels; fees differ depending on which conference you want to attend.
+TED conference memberships come in a variety of levels, and fees differ depending on which conference you want to attend.
 A portion of most conference fees is tax-deductible, and goes to support TED's free programs, from TED Talks videos to the million-dollar annual TED Prize.